XJTU-XGU/RSDA/UDA/Office/README.md

 ```
 python train_init.py --source amazon --target dslr
 ```
-The returned accuracy is the results of method "MSTN+S".
+The returned accuracy is the results of method "MSTN+S" in our paper.
 The trained initial model can also be found at https://drive.google.com/drive/folders/1PsaCpuwQt1NJwS4UjmvdtES_f9RK0NBP?usp=sharing.
 ## Training:
 Download the initial model and put it into the folder "./save/init_model".
 Then run
 ```